Trends

 Canadian employers tend to be practical: they want any vacancy filled as fast as possible and if you look like a good fit, you can be hired on the spot just because you were at the right place at the right time.

 Note that this is mostly true for the private sector—the recruitment process for government positions is much more complicated and codified.
-In Ottawa, it can takes years to land a permanent position at the federal government!
+In Ottawa, it can take years to land a permanent position in the federal government!

 If a question is not a bona fide occupational requirement (e.g., related to the duties, skills or functions of a specific position), it should not be asked.
 Candidates can file a claim for discrimination if they believe they were subject to inappropriate questioning.